An upper endoscopy allows a doctor to look at the upper part of the gastrointestinal (GI) tract. This area is made up of the:

 How accurately does an upper endoscopy find cancer?

-When will I learn the results?
-How will they be communicated to me?
+When and how will I learn the results?

 Who will explain the results to me?

 What other tests will I need if the upper endoscopy finds evidence of cancer?